How to fix any Wi-Fi problems easily on Windows 11 (2024)

 Quick note: If you don’t have network connectivity, the app will open directly on the help page to resolve the networking issue.

-4. Use the recommendations to fix the wireless problem on Windows 11 23H2, including enabling Wi-Fi, turning off airplane mode, restarting the computer, and resetting the network adapter.
+4. Use the recommendations to fix the wireless problem on Windows 11 24H2, including enabling Wi-Fi, turning off airplane mode, restarting the computer, and resetting the network adapter.

 Get Help Wi-Fi troubleshooter

-Once you go through each of the recommendations, the device should be able to connect to the wireless network.
+Once you review each recommendation, the device should be able to connect to the wireless network.

 Fix Wi-Fi using Network reset

-As recommended by the Get Help app, you can use the network reset feature to remove and reinstall the network adapters, which in most cases will resolve most wireless problems, including slow speeds or other issues trying to connect to the internet.
+As the Get Help app recommends, you can use the network reset feature to remove and reinstall the network adapters.
+This will usually resolve most wireless problems, including slow speeds or other issues when trying to connect to the internet.

-To reset the wireless adapter to fix connectivity issues on Windows 11 23H2, use these steps:
+To reset the wireless adapter to fix connectivity issues on Windows 11, use these steps:

 1. Open Settings.